KayseMca/KayseMca/README.md

 I love challenging myself and consistently learning something new.
 I am a versatilist and easily adapt to different hats (Full Stack Web Developer 🌐, ML Engineer 🤖 or DevOps Engineer 🎨) depending on what the project requires.
-I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
+I love exploring new tech stacks 💻 and leveraging them to build cool stuff 🛠️.
 <br>
 <br>
 <br>